CYehLu/hurricane_tools/README.md

 I only test it in Linux environment.
 This package depends on the following packages:
-* numpy
+* numpy (1.19.5)
-* scipy
+* scipy (1.4.1)
-* matplotlib
+* matplotlib (3.3.1)
-* pandas
+* pandas (1.0.3)
-* netCDF4
+* netCDF4 (1.5.3)
-* requests
+* requests (2.14.2)

+The versions in the parentheses are which I developed and tested.
+It may works well under different versions if these packages are not changed drastically.

 ## Installation

-It can be download by
+It can be downloaded by

     $ git clone https://github.com/CYehLu/hurricane_tools.git

-then install it by pip
+and installed by pip

     $ pip install -e ./hurricane_tools